| Slackers' Network Internal Documentation |

 Much of the power and versatility of Zephyr comes from the

-customization of zwgc(1)
+customization of zwgc(1).

-A tutorial with some useful .zwgc.desc
+A tutorial with some useful .zwgc.desc hacks is in

 the works.